-Guaranteed that every child that goes on a Rayner’s Orchard Fruit Taste Adventure tour on the tractor will try a variety of new fruits (and several they have always said were yuk).
-With more than 400 different types of fruit growing there’s something new and ripe every week of the year.
-Winter is a great time for citrus–juicy mandarins, pomegranates, and on a tour with Farmer Len you can try everything ripe straight from the tree.
+They are guaranteed that every child on a Rayner’s Orchard Fruit Taste Adventure tour on the tractor will try a variety of new fruits (and several they have always said were yuk).
+With more than 400 different types of fruit growing, there’s something new and ripe every week of the year.
+Winter is a great time for citrus–juicy mandarins and pomegranates, and on tour with Farmer Len, you can try everything ripe straight from the tree.

-And you can stock up on a whole range of local seasonal produce to take home with you, direct from the region’s happiest farmers.
+And you can stock up on a range of local seasonal produce to take home with you, directly from the region’s happiest farmers.
 Check out the nursery and have a fruity lunch in the café.

 DAY SEVEN – WINTER WONDERLAND

-From your base ‘home away from home’ you’re never too far away from the snow!
-The snow season can vary between mountain destinations (and from week to week) but you will have the winter playgrounds of Lake Mountain Alpine Resort and Mt Donna Buang within an easy drive.
-Find out about facilities and activities here.
-Note that some activities are restricted, and there is no gear hire on the mountain, due to social distancing.
+You're never too far away from the snow from your base ‘home away from home'!
+The snow season can vary between mountain destinations (and from week to week), but you will have the winter playgrounds of Lake Mountain Alpine Resort and Mt Donna Buang within an easy drive.
+Note that some activities are restricted, and there may be restrictions on gear hire.

 That’s a jam-packed, happiness express week away together – and if you need some built-in R&R, book a second week and take your time.